Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Introduction

-For medical imaging, consistency regularization is generally leveraged as a semi-supervised learning tool~\citep{bortsova2019semi,zhao2019data,li2020transformation,wang2021deep,zhang2021multi,zhou2021ssmd,basak2022embarrassingly}.
-In efforts to incorporate consistency regularization in medical image segmentation with augmentation-sensitive labels, \cite{li2020transformation} encourages transformation consistency between predictions with augmentations applied to the image inputs and the segmentation outputs. \cite{basak2022embarrassingly} penalizes inconsistent segmentation outputs between teacher-student models, with MixUp \citep{zhang2017mixup} applied on image inputs of the teacher model and segmentation outputs of the student model.
-Instead of enforcing consistency in the segmentation output space as above, our algorithm leverages the insensitivity of sparse labels to augmentations and encourages consistent encodings (in the latent space of encoder outputs) on label-sparse samples.
+For medical imaging, data augmentation consistency regularization is generally leveraged as a semi-supervised learning tool~\citep{bortsova2019semi,zhao2019data,li2020transformation,wang2021deep,zhang2021multi,zhou2021ssmd,basak2022embarrassingly}.
+In efforts to incorporate consistency regularization in segmentation tasks with augmentation-sensitive labels, \cite{li2020transformation} encourages transformation consistency between predictions with augmentations applied to the image inputs and the segmentation outputs. \cite{basak2022embarrassingly} penalizes inconsistent segmentation outputs between teacher-student models, with MixUp \citep{zhang2017mixup} applied to image inputs of the teacher model and segmentation outputs of the student model.
+Instead of enforcing consistency in the segmentation output space as above, we leverage the insensitivity of sparse labels to augmentations and encourage consistent encodings (in the latent space of encoder outputs) on label-sparse samples.